Sunday, December 31, 2006

 Sunday, November 19, 2006

-"Light Brigade
+Light Brigade

 Worth Consuming

 This book should be called “Saving Private Ryan’s Soul."
-A great tale about a group of US Army men being recruited by God’s Angelic Army to save the world and Heaven from being ruled by a group of Nephillim, fallen angels.
+A great tale about a group of US Army men being recruited by God’s Angelic Army to save the world and Heaven from being ruled by a group of Nephilim, fallen angels.

 Much of the biblical references are accurate and it is a heartwarming story of redemption.
-A bit gory, almost like nudity in Oscar movies gory there in the open for all to see, but tastefully done.
+A bit gory, almost like nudity in Oscar movies; gory there in the open for all to see, but tastefully done.

 Excellent art and great writing.